uidrro/uidrro.github.io/index.md

 As of this edit, I'm working solely on getting docs up for Cybersecurity Awareness Month.

 Once users stop clicking on things, I'll take it down.
+Ha.

 ----